antonreshetov/vue-uikit/docs/alert.md

 ## Basic usage

-To render this component, add the tag:
+To render this component, add the tag and pass the necessary properties

 ```html
 <vu-alert></vu-alert>